 Interventions are academic support strategies that provide remediation, peer or adult support, and extra time for learning, practice, guided instruction, or work revision and improvement.
-Interventions are applied when students have not yet demonstrated proficiency or are struggling to meet proficiency standards.
+Interventions are applied when students have not yet demonstrated proficiency or are struggling to reach proficient level expectations.
 Interventions must be accessible to all students, and all teachers are expected to integrate intervention strategies into courses, learning experiences, and classroom instruction.
 Interventions may vary in rigor, intensity, and duration, based on individual student needs, and for some students interventions may include learning opportunities outside of the school or classroom.

 C. Implementation of Academic Support

 Each school in the district will articulate a system of academic support—i.e., interventions, extensions, and advising—that will be provided or available to all students.
 Schools will specify how the academic support system will be monitored and evaluated, what professional development the faculty and staff will need to deliver effective academic support, and how support options will be clearly and regularly communicated to all students, parents, guardians, and families.

 While the design and purpose of academic-support systems will vary from school to school, the support system may include, but is not limited to, the following examples: